adamLutPhi/MachineLearner/Tutorial/theGood&theOld/retiredCode/retieredCode.md

-every code that has been living with me , feeling unneeded, lost, rusty, & getting old 👴 👵
+Every code that has been living with me,
-All are welcomed :angel: 😄 🥰
+Feeling unneeded, lost, rusty, while getting old 👴 👵 All are welcomed :angel: 😄 🥰